 Camel train on Cable Beach in Broome.
 An iconic Western Australia activity.

 During our Western Australia itinerary research, we learned that May-June was the best time to visit Western Australia.
-The summer heat, which can sometimes get up to 35-40 degrees had just subsided bringing the daily averages down to very manageable 25-30 degrees.
+The summer heat, which can sometimes get up to 35-40 degrees, had just subsided, bringing the daily averages down to very manageable 25-30 degrees.

-The water was still warm, 25-27 degrees and despite the fact that May and June are known to be the rainiest months of the year, we lucked out with clear blue skies for the entire duration of our trip.
-We packed for hot summer climate, prepared to spend 10 days bumming around in bathing suits, shorts, and singlets.
+The water was still warm, 25-27 degrees, and despite the fact that May and June are known to be the rainiest months of the year, we lucked out with clear blue skies for the entire duration of our trip.
+We packed for the hot summer climate, prepared to spend 10 days bumming around in bathing suits, shorts, and singlets.

 Enjoying one of the beaches in Western Australia with a cup of tea